LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Lossy Compression Fault Model

 \section{Lossy Compression Fault Model}

 Unlike lossless compression, lossy compression cannot precisely recover numerical data bit by bit.
 However, lossy compressed data are acceptable in many use cases (such as storage reduction, in situ visualization, and checkpoint/restart \cite{cappello2019use}) for HPC applications.
-The is because HPC/scientific data itself tends to involve many error terms.
+This is because HPC/scientific data itself tends to involve many error terms.
 Taking experimental and observational data as an example, finite precision measurements and intrinsic measurement noise make an impact on the data accuracy.
-On the other hand, round-off, truncation, iteration and model errors that appear in numerical simulations also have limited precision/accuracy.
-Thus, using lossy compression techniques to approximate/compress floating-point data is acceptable and one of the best solutions for solving the big scientific data issue \cite{calhoun2019exploring, poppick2020statistical, li2018data}.
+On the other hand, round-off, truncation, and model errors that appear in numerical simulations also have limited precision.
+Thus, using lossy compression techniques to approximate floating-point data is acceptable and even one of the most promising solutions for solving the big scientific data issue \cite{calhoun2019exploring, poppick2020statistical, li2018data}.

-We propose to simulate compression errors instead of performing actual compression and decompression for FI, because current state-of-the-art lossy compressors such as SZ and ZFP can only provide the throughputs of hundreds of megabytes per second.
-Taking into account the following two reasons, the approach of actual compression and decompression would introduce very high runtime overheads: (1) existing lossy compressors have a large design space including compression algorithms (e.g., SZ \cite{sz16,sz17,sz18}, ZFP \cite{zfp}, FPZIP \cite{fpzip}, MGARD \cite{mgard}, TTHRESH \cite{tthresh}, VAPOR \cite{vapor}) and their diverse configurations (e.g., error-controlling mode, error bound); and (2) to obtain a reasonable coverage for diverse HPC programs, a large amount of FI locations need to be considered.
-As a result, the approach of actual compression and decompression for FI will be very inefficient; instead, we choose to simulate the compression errors in our FI tool.
+We propose to simulate compression errors instead of performing actual compression and decompression for FI because current state-of-the-art lossy compressors such as SZ and ZFP can only provide the throughputs of hundreds of megabytes per second.
+Taking into account the following two reasons, the approach of actual compression and decompression would introduce very high runtime overheads: (1) existing lossy compressors have a large design space including compression algorithms (such as SZ \cite{sz16,sz17,sz18}, ZFP \cite{zfp}, FPZIP \cite{fpzip}, MGARD \cite{mgard}, TTHRESH \cite{tthresh}, VAPOR \cite{vapor}, etc.) and their diverse configurations (e.g., error-bound mode and value); and (2) in order to obtain a reasonable coverage for diverse HPC programs, a large amount of FI locations need to be considered.
+As a result, the approach of actual compression and decompression for FI is very inefficient.
+Therefore, we choose to simulate the compression errors in our FI tool.